All published articles of this journal are available on ScienceDirect.

 Introduction

-Recognizing and examining the factors that contribute to the strength and stability of families can be a beneficial step towards improving the quality of life and mental well-being of individuals in society.
+Recognizing and examining factors that contribute to the strength and stability of families is a valuable step toward improving the quality of life and mental well-being of individuals in society.
+This systematic review aims to investigate the influence of spiritual and cultural beliefs on family relationships and marital satisfaction within religious communities.

 Methods

-This systematic review was conducted based on the PRISMA statement in January 2025, using the keywords “healthy family,” “marital satisfaction,” “spiritual health,” “religious communities,” “spiritual and cultural beliefs,” and “family relationships” in the databases PubMed, Google Scholar, ISC, Scopus, and Web of Science, covering the period from 2010 to 2024.
-The quality of the studies was assessed using the Mixed Methods Appraisal Tool (MMAT), with a full-text review conducted by two independent authors.
+This systematic review was conducted in January 2025, adhering to the PRISMA guidelines.
+The keywords “healthy family,” “marital satisfaction,” “spiritual health,” “religious communities,” “spiritual and cultural beliefs,” and “family relationships” were used to search the PubMed, Google Scholar, ISC, Scopus, and Web of Science databases, covering publications from 2010 to 2024.
+Study quality was assessed using the Mixed Methods Appraisal Tool (MMAT), and a total of eleven studies were included.
+Full-text reviews were conducted independently by two authors.

 Results

-Eleven studies were reviewed.
-The findings indicated that religious and spiritual beliefs facilitate coping mechanisms, increase marital satisfaction, and improve mental health.
-Cultural and religious contexts significantly influence the effectiveness of interventions and educational programs for marital satisfaction.
-Islamic principles and religious education can improve marital adjustment, reduce distress, and enhance resilience in families.
-Socio-demographic factors and religious commitment are important predictors of marital satisfaction and family well-being.
+Cultural and religious contexts significantly influence the effectiveness of interventions and educational programs designed to improve marital satisfaction.
+Islamic principles and religious education contribute to better marital adjustment, reduced distress, and enhanced family resilience.
+Sociodemographic factors and religious commitment are key predictors of marital satisfaction and family well-being.

 Conclusion